Red Sox vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Boston Red Sox and Justin Turner will take the field against the Colorado Rockies and Nolan Jones on Tuesday at 7:10 PM ET in the second game of a three-game series at Fenway Park.
+Rafael Devers and the Boston Red Sox take on Jurickson Profar and the Colorado Rockies on Wednesday at 7:10 PM ET in the final game of a three-game series.

-The Rockies have been listed as +190 moneyline underdogs in this matchup with the favored Red Sox (-250).
-The total for the game is listed at 9.5 runs.
+The favored Red Sox have -250 moneyline odds to win against the underdog Rockies, who are listed at +190.
+The matchup's over/under is listed at 9.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.